 Common Keywords on Sales Associate Resumes

 Both employer job listings and resumes from people who’ve held the position of Sales Associate tend to always include skills and requirements found in this list.
-Whether you’ve only got Customer Relationship Management or Product Knowledge in your background and experience, make sure to highlight the term prominently on your resume.
+Whether you’ve only got Retail Experience, Loss Prevention, Retail Management, Innovation or Stockroom in your background and experience, make sure to highlight the term prominently on your resume.
 As a candidate you’ll be competing with many others who are bound to have as many as you (or more!) of these common resume keywords highlighted in their application for a job as a Sales Associate.

 Uncommon Keywords on Sales Associate Job Descriptions

-Employer job listings infrequently list Receptionist or Business Administration as important skills or qualifications in Sales Associate job descriptions.
+Employer job listings infrequently list Personal Shopping, Fashion, Product Knowledge, Trucking, Cleaning Experience, Sales Experience, Communication Skills or Cash Handling as important skills or qualifications in Sales Associate job descriptions.
 Nevertheless, candidates mention them much more commonly in their resumes.
 If you possess any or all of these experiences, including these keywords prominently on your resume when applying for a Sales Associate position may go unnoticed or even discounted by hiring managers.

-The most common important skills required by employers are Customer Relationship Management and Product Knowledge.
+The most common important skills required by employers are Retail Experience, Loss Prevention, Retail Management, Innovation and Stockroom.
 These skills and requirements are just as likely to be mentioned by employers as well as on resumes of people that held a position as a Sales Associate, suggesting that having these keywords on a resume are important for success as a Sales Associate.
-Additionally, employer Sales Associate job descriptions list Lead Generation as a desirable experience, even though Lead Generation appears 7.54 times less on resumes, suggesting that it's worth considering including this skill if you possess the experience.

 Although you'd probably love to load up your resume with every possible keyword you can, employers tend to look for the things they specify in the job description.
-Our analysis suggests that highlighting too prominently terms like Receptionist and Business Administration may be something to reconsider.
-These two terms appear 0.27 and 0.21 times less often than in job descriptions for a Sales Associate role.
-This implies that highlighting either of these keywords on your resume may not be a great way to get noticed by a potential employer.
+Our analysis suggests that highlighting too prominently terms like Personal Shopping, Fashion, Product Knowledge, Trucking, Cleaning Experience, Sales Experience and Communication Skills may be something to reconsider.
+These 7 terms appear 2.18, 2.24, 2.39, 2.52, 3.01, 3.14 and 4.91 times less frequently, respectively, than in job descriptions for a Sales Associate role.
+This implies that highlighting any of these keywords on your resume may not be a great way to get noticed by a potential employer.

 Unless your resume has a good density of the following skills and experience listed, you may not be considered for the role of Sales Associate.
 Make sure to include a strong showing for the following keywords on your resume: